 - 1 carabiner

-- 50 feet of hose (no more than 1 inch in diameter)
+- 50 feet of hose (no more than 1 inch in diameter, removed in later seasons)

 - Machete